mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 When searching a large space with many dimensions, greedy search algorithms find locally good results that are often much worse than the best possible solutions.
 Genetic Algorithms (GAs) are an efficient means of finding near optimum solutions by more uniformly exploring a large many-dimensional search space.
 Genetic algorithms are type of heuristic search where the heuristic takes the form of combining a fitness function with efficient search techniques inspired by biology.

-Genetic algorithms are said to be inspired by biology because they deal with mutation, crossover, and selection.
+Genetic algorithms can be said to be inspired by biology because they deal with mutation, crossover, and selection.
 Each possible solution to a problem is encoded in a chromosome that represents a point in a many-dimensional search space.

 GA computer simulations evolve a population of chromosomes that may contain at least some fit individuals.
-Fitness is specified by a fitness function that rates each individual in the population and makes it possible to use selection to choose the best candidate chromosomes to mutate and/or do crossover operations, or save as-is for the next generation.
+Fitness is specified by a fitness function that is used to rate each individual in the population (of chromosomes) and makes it possible to use selection to choose the best candidate chromosomes to mutate and/or do crossover operations, or save as-is for the next generation.
 We make copies of the selected chromosomes and slightly perturb the copies with random mutations.
 Furthermore, pairs of selected chromosomes are cut in the same random gene index and cut pieces of the pair of chromosomes are swapped (a process called crossover).

 Setting up a GA simulation is fairly easy: we need to represent (or encode) the state of a system in a chromosome that is usually implemented as a set of bits.
 GA is basically a search operation: searching for a good solution to a problem where the solution is a very fit chromosome.
 The programming technique of using GA is useful for AI systems that must adapt to changing conditions because “re-programming” can be as simple as defining a new fitness function and re-running the simulation.
 An advantage of GA is that the search process will not often “get stuck” in local minimum because the genetic crossover process produces radically different chromosomes in new generations while occasional mutations (flipping a random bit in a chromosome) cause small changes.
+As you can imagine, performing a crossover operation moves to a very distant point in the search space.
 Another aspect of GA is supporting the evolutionary concept of “survival of the fittest”: by using the fitness function we will preferentially “breed” chromosomes with higher fitness values.

 It is interesting to compare how GAs are trained with how we train neural networks (chapter on [Neural Networks](#neural-networks)).
-We need to manually “supervise” the training process: for GAs we need to supply a fitness function and for one of the neural network models used in the chapter [Neural Networks](#neural-networks) we need to supply training data with desired sample outputs for sample inputs.
+We need to manually “supervise” the training process: for GAs we need to supply a fitness function and for of the neural network models used in the chapter [Neural Networks](#neural-networks) we need to supply training data with desired sample outputs for sample inputs.

 ## Theory

 GAs are typically used to search very large and possibly very high dimensional search spaces.
 If we want to find a solution as a single point in an **N** dimensional space where a fitness function has a near maximum value, then we have **N** parameters to encode in each chromosome.
-In this chapter we will be solving a simple problem that is one-dimensional so we only need to encode a single number (a floating point number for this example) in each chromosome.
-Using a GA toolkit, like the one developed in a late section, requires two problem-specific customizations:
+In this chapter we will be solving a simple problem in which we only need to encode a single number (a floating point number for this example) in each chromosome.
+We are effectively downsampling a floating point number to an integer and the bit representation of the integer is a chromosome.
+Using a GA toolkit, like the one developed in a later section, requires two problem-specific customizations:

 -   Characterize the search space by a set of parameters that can be encoded in a chromosome (more on this later).
 GAs work with the coding of a parameter set, not the parameters themselves (*Genetic
     Algorithms in Search, Optimization, and Machine Learning*, David Goldberg, 1989).